opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/identity_user_v3.html.markdown

 The following arguments are supported:

+* `name` - (Required) The name of the user.
+The user name consists of 5 to 32 characters.
+It can contain only uppercase letters, lowercase letters, digits, spaces, and special characters (-_) and cannot start with a digit.

 * `description` - (Optional) A description of the user.

 * `default_project_id` - (Optional) The default project this user belongs to.